portableant/museologi.st/projects/true-to-nature.md

   - museums
   - last minute digital
 ---
-True to Nature was another project which came around with out digital outputs specified fully in the exhibition planning brief.
+True to Nature was another project which came around without digital outputs specified fully in the exhibition planning brief.
 However, there was a request from the curatorial team to produce a rich set of pages to augment the exhibition online.